 AARON: So what are the non-negotiables in your faith?

 PAUL: My fundamental is that I believe in Jesus.
 And I believe in the only Jesus we have any objective access to – the Jesus of the New Testament.
 Because of the resurrection of Jesus I believe in God.
-Then, because Jesus said “these are Scriptures that testify to me” I find I have to take the Old Testament scriptures seriously.
-Not seeing them in a fundamentalist kind of way.
-I love the scope of prophecy, proverbs, poetry, praise, story, psalmody, history with interpretation and teaching in the OT.
-And because to receive the sent one is to receive the Sender, the Apostles’ teaching as we have it expressed in the New Testament is, for me, at the very centre of the equation.
-Everything else is secondary to those things.
+Then, because Jesus said “these are Scriptures that testify to me” I find I have to consider the Old Testament.

 PAUL: Amen to that.
 Releasing control is a toughie with all of today’s proper concerns around professional standards.
 But for me the word “control” has a very negative overtone.
 Back in the 80s I saw monastic brothers and sisters birthing vibrant new churches in Amazonia’s interior while the diocesan structures seemed to be doing their best to stifle the new groups.
 This was because they were anxious that without sufficient priestly presence or control they could not guarantee how much like the mother denomination these Base Ecclesial Communities would end up looking!!